crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 ### Key takeaways

-* Popular open source host-based firewalls include nftables and pf&#x20;
+* Popular open source host-based firewalls include nftables and pf.
-* Popular open source network-based firewalls include OPNsense and pfSense (CE)
+* Popular open source network-based firewalls include OPNsense and pfSense (CE).
-* Packet-filtering firewall technologies such as iptables and pfilter (PF) operate at the network level (Layer 3/4)
+* Packet-filtering firewall technologies such as iptables and pfilter (PF) operate at the network level (Layer 3/4).
-* WAFs operate at the Application level (L7) and can be host- and network-based
+* WAFs operate at the Application level (L7) and can be host- and network-based.
-* Popular open source HIDS include Wazuh and OSSEC
+* Popular open source HIDS include Wazuh and OSSEC.
-* Popular open source NIDS include Suricata and Snort
+* Popular open source NIDS include Suricata and Snort.
-* Popular open source SIEM include Wazuh and TheHive
+* Popular open source SIEM include Wazuh and TheHive.
-* Popular open source packet analyzers include Wireshark and tcpdump
+* Popular open source packet analyzers include Wireshark and tcpdump.